folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 Postgres and Kafka are installed from the Bitnami Helm repository.

 ## Running modules
-All Project have installed Folio Helm repository (`Catalog` in Rancher) witch contains all backend modules.
+All Project installed from Folio Helm repository (`Catalog` in Rancher) witch contains all backend modules.
 By default the backend modules are pulled from [DockerHub/folioci](https://hub.docker.com/u/folioci) repository with a 'latest' tag.
 All modules can be managed in `App` menu in Rancher.
 You can add new module or upgrade one there.